In a previous column, I talked about working on the “American Top 40” radio show as a production assistant, then researcher and mixing producer.

 In the fall of 2002, I was scheduled to interview Kenny G at his Malibu home.
 I was told Dick and Kari knew where it was, so I asked her for directions.
 At the next recording session for the “Survey,” Dick asked, “So how did you and Kenny G make out?”
 I put up my hand as if testifying in court.
 “Kenny G and I did not make out!”
 He gave me a look as if to say, “Very droll, Guy,” and slowly clarified, “I meant, how did the interview go?”
 “He didn’t remember me from the last time I interviewed him, so it went all downhill from there.”
 He gave up and laughed.

-the building, Sam was just finishing up with Dick.
+When Johnny Cash died on Sept.
+12, 2003, my friend Sam Chu Lin called me, saying he’d gotten Dick to agree to go on camera and talk about the legendary singer.
+When I walked toward the entrance of the building, Sam was just finishing up with Dick.
 “So,” he asked me with a wide grin on his face, “how’s Dick Clark as a boss?”
 As if testifying under pressure in court to give the right response, I said, “Dick Clark’s the best boss I’ve had in 14 1/2 years!”
 A look of confusion came over Dick’s face.
 “You’ve worked here for 14 1/2 YEARS?!”